Abigail "Abby" Lopez, LPC Associate

 Supervised by Brittany Whallen, LPC-S, LMFT-S

 “Take a deep breath to remember you are the child who lived through survival mode and the empowered adult who chose their healing.”
 Dr. Nicole LePera

-A little bit about myself: I have a Bachelor of Science from UT in Human Development and Family Science and a Master of Arts in Clinical Mental Health Counseling from Franciscan University with a concentration in Crisis and Trauma Counseling.
-I come from a loud and proud Mexican American family and in my free time I enjoy cooking, dancing, watching funny tiktoks, and clinically dissecting pop culture like the Twilight Saga (I also just like watching the movies).
+I have a Bachelor of Science from UT in Human Development and Family Science and a Master of Arts in Clinical Mental Health Counseling from Franciscan University with a concentration in Crisis and Trauma Counseling.
+I come from a loud and proud Mexican American family and in my free time, I enjoy cooking, dancing, watching funny tiktoks, and clinically dissecting pop culture like the Twilight Saga (I also just like watching the movies).